What Is KYC Fraud?

 3. Synthetic Identity Fraud

-This method combines real data (often stolen from data breaches) with fictitious information to create a completely new identity.
-For instance, a criminal might use a child’s SSN with a fake name and address to apply for a credit card.
+Synthetic identity fraud involves combining real data, often stolen from data breaches, with fictitious information to create entirely new identities.
+For example, a fraudster might use a child’s SSN alongside a fake name and address to apply for credit, resulting in a synthetic identity that can be used for various fraudulent activities.

 5. Misleading Financial Information